Technology Training - Click Here!

 (click to view full)

-The Saudis have ordered comparable American AIM-9X Sidewinder missiles for their F-15 fleet, but IRIS-T has already been integrated with Tornado and Typhoon aircraft belonging to Germany and Italy, removing the need for that additional work.
+The Saudis have ordered comparable American AIM-9X Sidewinder missiles for their F-15 fleet, but IRIS-T is a comparable missile that has already been integrated with Tornado and Typhoon aircraft belonging to Germany and Italy, removing the need for that additional work.
+The Saudis could also have chosen MBDA UK’s AIM-132 ASRAAM, which is integrated on RAF Eurofighters.

-IRIS-T emerged after Germany pulled out of the joint US-UK-German ASRAAM program, following testing with its “new” East German MiG-29s and their AA-11/R-73 Archer SRAAMs.
-The Germans came to believe that ASRAAM’s entire philosophy was wrong, and sought to develop their own missile based on the A-11’s lessons.
+IRIS-T emerged after Germany pulled out of the joint US-UK-German ASRAAM program.
+Testing with their “new” East German MiG-29s and AA-11/R-73 Archer SRAAMs led them to believe that ASRAAM’s entire philosophy was wrong, and so they sought to develop their own missile based on the AA-11’s lessons.
 IRIS-T is being developed by a multinational European consortium, and the missile has now been ordered by Germany, Denmark, Greece, Italy, The Netherlands, and Spain among consortium countries; plus small export orders to Austria and South Africa.
-Saudi Arabia appears to be the first sizeable export order beyond the consortium.
+Saudi Arabia appears to be the first sizable export order beyond the consortium.

 See Sept 26/08 entry, re: Saudi Arabia’s official DSCA request to equip its new Eurofighter Typhoons.